Over the last few years, skeptics have been questioning the value of a college education.

-Studies have shown that individuals who go college earn nearly a million dollars more over their lives than their counterparts who only have a high school diploma.
+Studies have shown that individuals who go to college earn nearly a million dollars more over their lives than their counterparts who only have a high school diploma.

-More Career Opportunities
+College Education Can Lead to More Career Opportunities

-Many jobs in the labor market today have also begun to require candidates to have a college degree.
+Many jobs in the labor market today have also required candidates to have a college degree.

 Some say that your network is your net worth, and this is because the power of a good network in the world today cannot be overstated.

 Even though you may not have your entire school on your phone book, the two or three lasting connections you make over the years may be responsible for many of the meaningful opportunities you come across later on in life.

 Networking on campus can also expose you to different career options or life choices, such as taking a semester to study abroad or volunteering for a local charity.

 Increased Personal Development

-In college, you set the pace for the kind of work you will do, the type of friends you have, and also the kind of life you will lead.
+In college, you set the pace for the work you will do, the type of friends you have, and also the kind of life you will lead.

 Increased Job Security and Satisfaction